viiktorstefanov/Urban-Tattoo-React/README.md

 ### Home Page <a name="homepage"></a>

-- Information about tattoo artists.
+- Information about studio and tattoo artists.

 ### Admin Actions <a name="admin-actions"></a>